ajax3693/TrackerApp/README.md

  **Description**

-Users are able to create and participate in to-do challenges.
+The ToDo List app allows users to easily organize their tasks and to-dos in a simple, user-friendly interface.
+Users can add, edit, and delete tasks, set reminders, and prioritize tasks to manage their time and productivity efficiently.
+Users are also able to create and participate in to-do challenges.
 Each completed challenge earns the user points.

  **App Evaluation**